Chymyst/chymyst-core/docs/chymyst01.md

 More generally, all reactions that share any input molecules must be defined together in a single RS.
 Whenever a molecule is consumed by a reaction at some RS, we say that this molecule is **bound** to that RS, and any reactions that consume that molecule must be defined at the same RS.

-However, reactions that use that molecule only as an output molecule can be declared in another RS.
+However, reactions that use that molecule only as an _output_ molecule may be declared in another RS.
-Here is an example where we define one RS that computes a result and emits a molecule called `show`, which is bound to another RS:
+Here is an example where we define a reaction that computes a result and emits a molecule called `show`, which is bound to another RS:

 ```scala
 val show = m[Int]